dakshces/funding-resources/README.md

 Welcome to the campus funding resources project.
 Visit the current site at `https://funding-resources-spring2-2021.herokuapp.com`.
-You can see the previous group's site here `https://funding-resources.herokuapp.com`.
+You can see the previous group's site here `https://funding-resources.herokuapp.com` and their github page here `https://github.com/CSC322-Grinnell/funding-resources`.
 Please note that this setup guide assumes you are using an Ubuntu server on AWS Cloud9.

 ## Initial Setup ##